Noah Clayton/Getty Images

 Risk factors: Though pilots are often financially compensated for the inherent dangers and responsibilities of their jobs, no amount of money can change the fact that it's a long way down.

 Risk factors: It doesn't take a history in roofing to know the biggest danger is not a sunburn or a hammered finger.
-Falls are the leading culprit in fatal injuries, while other nonfatal injuries such as fractures make general construction work among the most injury-prone jobs.
+Falls are the leading cause of fatal injuries, while other nonfatal injuries, such as fractures, make general construction work among the most injury-prone jobs.

 Refuse and recyclable material collectors

 Fatality rate: 35.8 per 100,000 workers; 27 total